Mr-Kasa/BUHKAS465_WFO2401_GroupB_BuhleKasa_DJS05/README.md

 Run the Application: Execute the command {npm run start} in the terminal.
 This will run the script and output the results of

+I did not run into problems after i understood the concept of redux state management